Home Destination Guides 44 Great Things to do in Oslo, Norway [By a Local]

 The capital city is the most-visited destination in Norway, and with good reason due to the many fun things to get up to there.
-The city is the main port of entry for most travellers arriving in Norway.
+The city is the main port of entry for most travellers arriving in Norway, before they head off to the fjords or up north to see the northern lights.

 Table of Contents